 It would appear that 2014 was the year of the “hurry up and wait” approach to business and marketing.
 That would be true if we hadn’t seen it in 2013 as well.
-And although we hear about the ever increasing speed with which business occurs, we see the same hesitance to move when it comes to entering new markets, approaching new customers or aggressively approaching the customers our clients already have.
+And although we hear about the ever increasing speed with which business occurs, we see the same hesitance to move when it comes to entering , approaching new customers or aggressively approaching the customers our clients already have.

 How fast do you move?

 Years ago we did annual planning for all clients in September and aggressively executed in Q4 to make for a strong Q1 launch.
 In recent years, we’ve seen annual planning go the way of the dinosaur.
 That doesn’t mean people don’t develop annual marketing budgets, but the strategies that informed these budgets are gone…replaced with quarterly panics and catch-up execution.